 In exercise physiology, there is a foundational principle called SAID, or Speciﬁc Adaptations to Imposed Demands.
 That simply means that your body will adapt to however you train it.
 If you apply small stresses, then expect modest gains in terms of strength, bone density, cardiovascular changes, etc. Likewise, the greater the stress you apply to it by, for example, lifting heavier loads, the greater the changes your body will experience, and the more well-prepared it will be to face the physical rigors of pregnancy, labor, and motherhood.
 Of course, I NEVER introduce loads until my clients have mastered proper movement and core activation.
 Once they are moving and breathing properly though, then we start increasing the loads.

 While I believe any movement is better than no movement (and I applaud anyone mustering the energy to workout, because it is “work”), I also believe that we can more effectively prepare for, what many women will say, is the most physically-demanding feat of their lives.

 Proper functional strength training is a key component of the PROnatal Fitness Performance-Training Approach.
-Learn the keys to safe and effective strength training in any of our prenatal classes, postpartum classes, or in-home personal training.
+Learn the keys to safe and effective strength training by working with a PROnatal Personal Trainer.